WangYueFt/dgcnn/README.md

 MIT License

 ## Acknowledgement
-This code is heavily borrowed from [PointNet](https://github.com/charlesq34/pointnet).
+The structure of this codebase is borrowed from [PointNet](https://github.com/charlesq34/pointnet).